pltod/javascript-applications/README.md

 **TECHNICAL LEVEL**

+In technical-level folder:

-* learn about JavaScript programming model
+* code related with JavaScript programming model

-* learn about Asynchrony programming model
+* code related with Asynchrony programming model

-* learn about Execution environment model - JavaScript engines like V8
+* code related with Execution environment model - JavaScript engines like V8

 **APPLICATION LEVEL**

+In application-level folder:

-* learn about how to use modules, databases, application servers, frameworks, utility belts etc. - any application aspect you can think of
+* code related with how to use modules, databases, application servers, frameworks, utility belts, integration between layers etc. - any application aspect one can think of

+**SHARED COMPONENTS**

+In shared folder.
+Code that is reused across other apps in this repo.